-Neoshamanism refers to the immense popularity of drumming and enthoegens (such as ayahuasca and peyote) among experience seekers and new age practitioners, along with other eclectic methods of achieving ecstatic trance states, healing, or visions.
-This can include a grab bag of necessarily watered-down practices (including vision quests, sweat lodges, dancing, breathing techniques, fasting) catering to the spiritual tourist, that generally don’t have the power of when they are practiced within the full cultural context.
-This is generally a good thing given that neoshamanism plays down the real dangers of interacting with the spirit world without the proper protections of an initiatory lineage and guidance of a master.
-It also features a denial of the hardship of shamanic initiation and preparation, and the necessity of deep study to develop a keen understanding of the nature of the other worlds.
-Most importantly, neoshamanism diverges from both cultural and core shamanism in that it is often focused on self gratification, whereas the true path of the shaman is that of service, to be a bridge between the worlds, going where most mortals fear to tread.
+Neoshamanism refers to the immense popularity of drumming and entheogens (such as ayahuasca and peyote) among experience seekers and new age practitioners, along with other eclectic methods of achieving ecstatic trance states, healing, or visions.
+This can include a grab bag of necessarily watered-down practices (including vision quests, sweat lodges, ecstatic dancing, breathing techniques, fasting) catering to the spiritual tourist, that generally don’t have the power of when they are practiced within the full cultural context.
+For the cultural practitioner, these practices are frequently found to be offensive, the major criticisms being that neoshamanism 1) plays down the real dangers of interacting with the spirit world without the proper protections of an initiatory lineage and guidance of a master, 2) features a denial of the hardship of shamanic initiation and preparation, and the necessity of deep study to develop a keen understanding of the nature of the other worlds, and 3) most importantly, diverges from both cultural and core shamanism in that it is often focused on self gratification, whereas the true path of the shaman is that of service, to be a bridge between the worlds, going where most mortals fear to tread.

 Are you a shaman?